The Top 10 Questions About PTSD Answered

 Can anyone get PTSD?

 Yes.
 PTSD can affect children as well as adults.
 What is more difficult to predict is emotional reaction and recovery.
 The same trauma can affect people in very different ways.
-Surviving a major incident, like an aircraft crash, is likely to result in an acute stress reaction.
-Here, the symptoms of PTSD appear but will pass after a few weeks.
+Surviving a major incident, like an aircraft crash, may result in an acute stress reaction, which can occur within the first month following trauma.
+PTSD diagnosis will not be given unless symptoms last for at least one month.

 So if I avoid accidents, wars and disasters I should avoid PTSD?